 Optimize the experience for positive change.

 The biggest problem in personalization is hardly a lack of data.
 Marketers have plenty—from websites, in-person encounters, mobile apps, social platforms and contact forms.
 They limit their capabilities by keeping that data in silos.
-Despite brands’ excitement to use data to deliver better experiences, 54 percent still label their customer data integration efforts as “poor.”
+Despite brands’ excitement to use data to deliver better experiences, almost 50% still label their customer data integration efforts as “poor.”

 That’s partly a historical legacy, a result of job functions that set in before data became pervasive and personalization became a must.
 According to Salesforce, more than half of brand leaders agree that traditional marketing roles hurt customer engagement efforts.
 Further research found that 70 percent of organizations don’t believe they’re aligned with the customer journey, and 70 percent named breaking down silos as their biggest challenge.